-You probably know what to expect during your period: how long it will last, which days will be the heaviest, and on which days you’ll feel the worst.
+You probably know what to expect during your period: how long it will last, when it’ll be the heaviest, and which days you’ll feel the worst.
 So when you spot something abnormal, such as brown discharge or dark brown blood, you may be concerned.

 Every woman experiences menstruation differently.
 Your cycle might run like clockwork, with few cramps and short periods.
 Other women may not be able to get out of bed for the first few days of their period, bleed very heavily, and never know how long it will last once it arrives.
 Even if you have a regular, predictable period, you may notice variation from month to month.

 Is brown blood normal?

 In most cases, brown blood during your period is normal.

 The color and consistency of blood can change throughout your menstrual cycle.
 It may be thin and watery one day, and thick and clumpy the next.
 It may be bright red or brown, heavy or light.
 It’s normal for your periods to vary in length, heaviness, and level of discomfort.